Tabuk Tabuk Region, Saudi Arabia Travel Guide

 Tabuk is historically tied to Prophet Muhammad's expedition.
 Hijaz Railway remnants and Tabuk Castle connect to pilgrimage history.

-Discover these historical and cultural sites:
+Discover these historic and cultural sites:

 Nabataean rock-cut tombs.